TEIC/website/src/activities/council/meetings/tei-technical-council-p6-teleconference-2026-07-16.md

   * Pure ODD draws a line between Schematron and Relax NG
   * Schematron was a way of indicating a mistake in pure ODD.
   * Devil's advocate for ODD: One advantage of Pure ODD is having full control.
 The idea of class membership is a little anti-pattern.
 Not necessarily unique to TEI but not seen very often.
 The P5 abstract model had to be force-fit into Relax NG.
       * SB: there was a line between the two but it went both ways.
-Relax NG could still refer to a class: rng:ref.
+Relax NG could still refer to a class with rng:ref.
       * MH, RV: But Relax NG is all patterns, doesn't know about model classes.
 It just includes patterns, not indicating that the pattern is defined by that.
   * Model classes: an attempt to introduce more abstraction in the TEI content model that didn't go far enough?
      * P4 organized elements in modules and modules descend from chapters which is kind of a membership thing.
 We had classes in P4 too.
 Classes had members.
 Classes declared members, not the other way around.
 The reversal of that in P5 was difficult to get used to.
-     * Class membership--was it an attempt to add more abstraction to the abstract model?
+     * Class membership –– was it an attempt to add more abstraction to the abstract model?
      * RV: There's a history of trying to make things abstract, and we need to remember it in our new work.
   * The abstraction we want is for the abstract model, NOT the schema spec.

 ##### Actively relating P5 to P6
   * RV: Maybe a specific team should work on ideas and definitions that we care about in P5 and construct them in something like [schema.org](http://schema.org) .
 Some other team can work on the mechanisms that help us with the infrastructure for generating content models, schemas, the work that ODD does.
-  * Maybe we know what this ODD-like thing should NOT look like from ATOP!
+  * Maybe we know what this ODD-like thing should *not* look like from ATOP!
 But it's difficult to see an alternative path.
 Annotating Relax NG might work?
   * RV: We want something that will generate more than XML schemas.
   * MH: We need to choose an expression language.
-  * General agreement :ODD has been such a preoccupation and it's hard for us on Council to imagine alternatives: Council members have expertise in this area that's hard to step away from.
+  * General agreement: ODD has been such a preoccupation and it's hard for us on Council to imagine alternatives.
+Council members have expertise in this area that's hard to step away from.
   * But maybe we need to succeed in stepping back to see it from a distance as if it's new.
   * EBB: Could Relax NG help us with alternative serializations?
 Relax NG could be abstracted, but it's for trees.
   * We recall Elena Pierazzo's keynote address in the mid 2010s on need to serialize TEI in alternative ways